suzunone/l-auto-comment-for-php-swagger/README.md

 ## Usage
  * `openapi:create-model-to-schema`
+   *  Create PHPSwagger schema file for models
  * `openapi:file-to-annotation`
+   * Create a comment definition from yaml or json
  * `openapi:swagger-commen`
+   * Automatically generate comments for PHPSwagger

 ## openapi annotation
 Small annotations can be used instead of the very large PHPSwagger format comments.